MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

 ---
 lab:
     title: 'Analyze data with Apache Spark'
-    module: 'Use Apache Spark in Trident'
+    module: 'Use Apache Spark in Microsoft Fabric'
 ---

 # Analyze data with Apache Spark

 Apache Spark is an open source engine for distributed data processing, and is widely used to explore, process, and analyze huge volumes of data in data lake storage.
-Spark is available as a processing option in many data platform products, including Azure HDInsight, Azure Databricks, Azure Synapse Analytics, and *Trident*.
+Spark is available as a processing option in many data platform products, including Azure HDInsight, Azure Databricks, Azure Synapse Analytics, and Microsoft Fabric.
 One of the benefits of Spark is support for a wide range of programming languages, including Java, Scala, Python, and SQL; making Spark a very flexible solution for data processing workloads including data cleansing and manipulation, statistical analysis and machine learning, and data analytics and visualization.

 This lab will take approximately **45** minutes to complete.

 ## Before you start

-You'll need a Power BI Premium subscription with access to the Trident preview.
+You'll need a Power BI Premium subscription with access to the Microsoft Fabric preview.

 ## Create a workspace

-Before working with data in *Trident*, you should create a workspace with support for premium features.
+Before working with data in Fabric, you should create a workspace with support for premium features.

 1. Sign into your Power BI service at [https://app.powerbi.com](https://app.powerbi.com).
 2. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).